josegonzalez/chef-solo-cup/README.md

     `:service-:box_group-:provider-:region_shorthand-:number.json`

-The name of the box would
+The name of the box would be the same as the filename, without the `json` extension.

 These keys are defined as follows: